 - Select engine Aurora, and wait for serverless option to appear

 - DB Cluster Identifier (your unique DB Cluster name)

 - Master Username, Master User Password (read password instructions carefully!)

 - Scaling configuration (ACU) => Min Capacity = 1, Max Capacity = 2

 - Leave everything else at their default values

 - Modify Lambda Function to Add VPC and Subnet Access to It

 - Navigate to Lambda.

-- For Subnets, click and add the two available subnets.
+- Click the Subnets dropdown, and add the two available subnets.

-- For Security groups, choose the default one.
+- For Security groups, choose the default security group.